camba1/gotempm/vault/README.md

     make vkubsetup VAULT_TOKEN=<yourVaultToken>
 ```

-After everything runs succesfully, the secrets, policies and authentication methods should hae been created in Vault.
+After everything runs successfully, the secrets, policies and authentication methods should hae been created in Vault.

 ![Vault secrets policies and Authorization](../diagramsforDocs/VaultItemsSmall.png)